 - Dogs on a leash (6 feet or less) are permitted.
 All pet waste must be removed immediately.
 Please do not allow pets to use garden beds to relieve themselves.
 We do not permit unleashed pets of any kind.

-- No smoking.
+- No smoking or vaping.
 No alcohol consumption.
 No littering.

 - Our gardens are an ecosystem.
 Respect wildlife: do not feed or provide water to birds or other animals, please enjoy watching them as they find natural materials to eat.
 Please do not touch or handle wildlife.
 Keep pets away from wildlife.

 - Personal sketching, painting, and photography is welcome.
 Please contact ACHA staff in advance for permission and scheduling if you are teaching a class, bringing a group of 3 or more, or using equipment (easels, tripods, etc.).

 - Tour groups must secure written permission in advance from ACHA staff.
 The ACHA reserves the right to approve and charge fees for tour groups, including garden visits.